In 2018, TV advertisers in the United States spent nearly 70 billion USD on TV commercials.

 What Gerent uncovered was a situation where data was scattered in various silos within the company, stored mostly on personal spreadsheets – perhaps the ultimate silo.

-As a result of a complete lack of coordinated information, the TV company had no idea how much each of its advertisers was spending or planning to spend.
+As a result of a complete lack of coordinated information, Fox had no idea how much each of its advertisers was spending or planning to spend.
 Any forecasting the company did was little better than a guess.

 What the company lacked, Gerent explained, was a technology solution to track advertisers and their brands, their ad agencies - even their parent companies.
 Any updated advertising deals that the company was offering couldn’t be shared effectively with the decision makers controlling the budgets.